rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 native English speaker you need to work on your presentation.
 If you are not a native speaker then you have to do even more work.

-This applies even to the code you write.
-You spent a lot of time and effort on your code, so why doesn't it look like it?
-The first edition of SICP has this
-quote:

-    Programs must be written for people to read, and only incidentally for machines to execute.

 When you work with programming languages you have to be very precise, and this carries over into the written English language.
 `This <http://www.catb.org/esr/faqs/hacker-howto.html#skills4>`_ explains why